oleksii-honchar/emmofret/README.md

 ### Server architecture and helpers

 #### Configuration
 For multi environment configuration used [konphyg](https://www.npmjs.com/package/konphyg).
-The key feature of this approach is to put only __defference__ in new env config file:
+The key feature of this approach is to put only __difference__ in new env config file:

-config/server.json
+__config/server.json__

  ```
 {